espressif/esp-va-sdk/README.md

 ## Getting started

+* SDK is designed to work with esp-idf 3.1 release.
+However, there are some changes needed in the IDF in order for the Alexa application to work.
+Please check esp-idf-patches directory for additional patches on top of esp-idf 3.1 release.
 * When flashing the SDK for the first time, it is recommended to do `make erase_flash` to wipe out entire flash and start out fresh.
 * Please refer to [LyraT README](examples/lyrat_alexa/README.md) to get started with flashing, provisioning and Alexa interactions.